sumitsahoo/chart-gen/README.md

-# ChartGen
+# 📊 ChartGen
-Generate charts using OpenAI 3.5 Turbo and Code Interpreter with Assistants API.<br>
+Generate charts using OpenAI (gpt-3.5-turbo-0125 or gpt-4-0125-preview) and Code Interpreter with Assistants API.<br>
 More on Assistants API: https://platform.openai.com/docs/assistants/overview

-## Medium Article
+## 📖 Medium Article
 View my Medium article on ChartGen here: https://medium.com/@sumitsahoo/generate-charts-using-openai-code-interpreter-88cb93a06da0

-## Dependency Installation
+## 📦 Dependency Installation

 You need `Python 3.12.2` installed in your system.
 If you are using `pyenv` then check the version using command: `pyenv version`